 Discover Cars secures competitive prices by reserving cars in bulk.
 UK car rental prices start at £8 (~$10) per day.

-2. Choose Full Coverage with Discover Cars
+2. Choose Full Coverage Insurance

 Full Coverage from Discover Cars covers up to £2,600 (about $3,300) of damage to the rental car and associated fees like taxi fares or lost key fines.
-The cost of Full Coverage is lower than competitors and usually runs between £7-10 per day.
+The cost of Full Coverage is lower than most competitors and usually runs between £7-10 per day.

-The reason I opt for full coverage when I rent a car in the UK is that standard coverage won’t help you with the most common damage.
+Remember that standard coverage won’t help you with the most common damage.
 It’s typical for rental companies and credit cards to exclude coverage for tires, mirrors or windshield damage.

 Guess where I’ve experienced the vast majority of damage when driving?
 Yep – tires (potholes), mirrors (scraping that side wall) or windshield (thanks, random road rock).